icesi-ops/sd-exam1/README.md

   end
 ```

-This machine was configure, with ansible with the file `playbooks/nginx/main.yml`, in this file we install openssl and dependencies, see bellow
+This machine was configure, with ansible in the file `playbooks/nginx/main.yml`, this file we install openssl and dependencies, see bellow

 ```yaml
 [...]